Damarko-Berry/PseudoVision/README.md

 The mini web player that I created (`index.html`) is compatable.

-# Future Endeavors:
-My original hope was to get it worikng with DLNA.
-Still in the works.
-Also a Roku channel would be nice as well. *is in the works.*

 More details on the inner workings of each class and function will be in the Wiki.